scaleoutsean/longhorny/tutorial.md

 ./longhorny.py volume --set-mode --data "SnapshotsOnly;169"
 ```

-Before a failover to the remote site, stop workloads on paired volumes at the source side and take a snapshot of all paired volumes. "`1;temp` means 1 hour retention, snapshot name "temp".
+Before a failover to the remote site, stop workloads on paired volumes at the source side and take a snapshot of all paired volumes on the site specified in `--src`. "`1;temp`" means 1-hour retention and snapshot name "temp".

 ```sh
 ./longhorny.py volume --snapshot --data "1;temp"